-One of the photographs on the wall in Jeff's (James Stewart's) apartment in this movie is a photograph of him standing in front of a aircraft during World War II.
+One of the photographs on the wall in Jeff's (James Stewart's) apartment is a photograph of him standing in front of a aircraft during World War II.
 Mr. Stewart served active duty as a U.S. Army Air Forces pilot during the war, flying missions as a B-24 pilot.

 Director Sir Alfred Hitchcock spent a great deal of time with costume designer Edith Head on Grace Kelly's look, which was characteristic of his often obsessive relationship with his leading ladies.
 One costume he fretted over was the negligee Lisa wears to spend the night at Jeff's.
 He quietly pulled Head aside and suggested falsies to give Kelly a bustier look.
 Head and Kelly, however, made only a few changes in costume construction and posture.
 Hitchcock was fooled into thinking Kelly had been padded, and approved the look.

 137 of 141 found this interesting Interesting? |